-Why sail the Eastern Peloponesse?
+Why charter a yacht and sail the Eastern Peloponesse?

 Why visit Nafplio?